Children with epilepsy

 A safe and effective seizure detection system

-The NightWatch is the first clinically proven system that effectively warns of potentially dangerous nocturnal seizures.
+NightWatch is the first clinically proven system that effectively warns of potentially dangerous nocturnal seizures.
 This is done using an armband which monitors two specific characteristics of urgent seizures: an irregular heart rhythm and convulsions.
-If the NightWatch identifies a potentially severe epileptic seizure it sends a wireless alarm signal to you, the parent/carer, via the corresponding base station in your room/bedroom.
-The NightWatch is very simple to install and use in any home situation.
+If NightWatch identifies a potentially severe epileptic seizure it sends a wireless alarm signal to you, the parent/carer, via the corresponding base station in your room/bedroom.
+NightWatch is very simple to install and use in any home situation.

 Reduces the burden of care

-Extensive clinical studies have proven that the NightWatch can detect 85% of all severe nocturnal seizures and as many as 96% of the most dangerous seizures.
+Extensive clinical studies have proven that NightWatch can detect 85% of all severe nocturnal seizures and as many as 96% of the most dangerous seizures.
 The wireless system reduces the burden of care on you, the parent/carer, by alerting you in the event of a nocturnal epileptic seizure.
 As well as helping to increase confidence and reduce stress, it is also reassuring to parents.
 You can go back to sleeping in your own bed, both you and your child will have more privacy and you will have more restful nights.
 After all, everyone needs a good night's sleep in order to function properly.

-The system will warn you of dangerous seizures sooner and more often, thus reducing the risk of medical complications.
+The system will warn you of possible dangerous seizures sooner and more often, thus reducing the risk of medical complications.
 Optionally, the NightWatch data can be recorded to enable later read-out via an online portal.
 This provides a better indication of how your child's night was.
 You will also be able to share the data with your neurologist, enabling them to monitor the situation and advise accordingly.